Dermatology Residency

 Surgical/procedural dermatology can be subdivided into conventional and advanced surgical dermatology.
 Residents participate in removal of both benign and malignant lesions with excisional technique or other destructive modalities throughout their residency.
 Additionally, residents are instructed on advanced surgical dermatology (Mohs surgical technique).

 Another more recently developed functional unit of dermatology is cosmetic dermatology.
-This discipline includes various types of laser therapy, liposuction, injection of various filler materials, chemical peels, and use of Botulinum toxin for wrinkle effacement and hyperhidrosis.
+This discipline includes various types of laser therapy, injection of various filler materials, chemical peels, and use of Botulinum toxin for wrinkle effacement and hyperhidrosis.
 Dermatology residents work with the faculty in performing all of the above surgical and cosmetic techniques.

 A broad spectrum of dermatologic medical disease is seen at University of Iowa Hospitals & Clinics inpatient and outpatient services, University of Iowa Stead Family Children’s Hospital, the Iowa City Veterans Affairs Medical Center inpatient and outpatient services, and several outreach clinics of University of Iowa Health Care.
 These patients come from the local community as well as the State of Iowa and surrounding states, including western Illinois, eastern Nebraska and northern Missouri.